-Pittsburgh active shooter William Hardison is dead after hours-long standoff: police
+Police defend ‘deadly force’ as Pittsburgh active shooter is killed during standoff

-Pittsburgh active shooter William Hardison is dead after hours-long standoff, police announce
+Police defend ‘deadly force’ as Pittsburgh active shooter is killed during hours-long standoff

 The suspect was pronounced dead at the scene after extensive gunfire